bensu/doo/README.md

 ### Library

-To run a Js file in many environments you can directly call `doo.core/run-script` from Clojure:
+To run a JS file in your preferred runner you can directly call `doo.core/run-script` from Clojure:

 ```clj